North West Local Land Services is governed by a board of local people.

 Jocellin Jansson, Narrabri

-Jocellin lives at Narrabri and comes to Local Land Services with strong leadership, strategic planning and management skills.
-She has built extensive rural, industry, government and community networks and is a dedicated advocate for women in agriculture.
-This is Jocellin’s first term on the North West Local Land Services Board.
+Jocellin lives in Narrabri and comes to Local Land Services with strong leadership, strategic planning, stakeholder relations and management skills.
+She has built extensive rural, industry, government and community networks throughout her career and is a dedicated advocate for women in agriculture.
+Jocellin is a director of the Royal Agricultural Society Foundation.
+This is her first term on the North West Local Land Services Board.

 Keith Ean Harris, Warral